Ezra Meeker: Preparation for 1906 trip

 Although Meeker had not had a dog in his wagon in 1852, he knew that people liked them, and sought to add one to his crew.
 Jim, a large, friendly collie who became an expedition member and Meeker's companion for the next six years, had belonged to one of Meeker's neighbors, a Mr. James.
 Meeker was impressed by the way Jim drove James' chickens out of the area where the family grew berries, by moving slowly.
 Five dollars to one of James' children secured the purchase.
 Some of Meeker's friends tried to talk him out of the trip; one local minister warned against this "impracticable project", stating that it was "cruel to let this aged man start on this journey only to perish by exposure in the mountains".

-Meeker had taken an ox team and wagon to Portland's Lewis and Clark Exposition in 1905; en route he had kept his eyes open for places to set up suitable monuments on the Cowlitz Trail, on which pioneers had journeyed from the Columbia River to Puget Sound.
+Meeker had taken an ox team and wagon to Portland's Lewis and Clark Centennial Exposition in 1905; en route he had kept his eyes open for places to set up suitable monuments on the Cowlitz Trail, on which pioneers had journeyed from the Columbia River to Puget Sound.
 He made arrangements with locals in towns along that trail to raise money to build monuments there.
 He gave lectures as a fundraiser, but raised little money.
 He took his team and wagon for daylong shakedown trips, despite the mocking of some who remembered him as Hop King.
 After several days camped on his lawn as practice for the trip, and then in other nearby locales, Meeker set out from Olympia on February 19, 1906.